Battle of Minden: Regimental tradition

 The descendants of these units are still known as "the Minden Regiments."

 When the British infantry and artillery were first advancing to battle they passed through some German gardens and the soldiers picked roses and stuck them in their coats.
 In memory of this, each of the Minden regiments marks 1 August as Minden Day.
 On that day the men of all ranks wear roses in their caps.
-The Royal Regiment of Artillery wear red roses, The Royal Anglians, The Royal Regiment of Fusiliers and the Princess of Wales's Royal Regiment wear red and yellow roses; the Scots wear red; the Rifles wear Yorkshire white roses.
+The Royal Regiment of Artillery wear red roses, Royal Regiment of Scotland wear a red rose, Princess of Wales's Royal Regiment (Queens and Royal Hampshire's) wear a red rose, Royal Regiment of Fusiliers wear red and white rose, Royal Anglian Regiment wear a yellow and red rose, Rifles wear Yorkshire white roses.
 From this tradition, and to mark the heroism of the Yorkshiremen who fought, 1 August has been adopted as Yorkshire Day.
 The Royal Welch Fusiliers do not wear roses on Minden Day as the Minden Rose was incorporated into the roundel of their cap badge and so is worn every day of the year, though retired members of the Regiment do sport roses in the lapels on Minden Day.
 Artillery regiments with Minden associations (see below) also wear red roses.

 This British victory was also recalled in the British Army's Queen's Division which maintained the "Minden Band" until its 2006 amalgamation with the "Normandy Band" to form the Band of the Queen's Division.

 Two batteries from the Royal Regiment of Artillery carry the Minden battle honour.
 Soldiers from both 12 (Minden) Battery and 32 (Minden) Battery traditionally wear a red rose in their headdress on 1 August every year, both batteries celebrate Minden Day every year.
 A proud tradition exists: 'Once a Minden Man, always a Minden Man.'.

 Every year since 1967, six red roses have been anonymously delivered to the British consulate in Chicago on 1 August.
 Until they were closed, roses were also delivered to consulates in Kansas City, Minneapolis and St. Louis, starting as early as 1958 in Kansas City.
 A note that comes with the roses lists the six regiments and says, "They advanced through rose gardens to the battleground and decorated their tricorne hats and grenadier caps with the emblem of England.
 These regiments celebrate Minden Day still, and all wear roses in their caps on this anniversary in memory of their ancestors."
 The Embassy has asked for the name of the sender (on numerous occasions) so that they may thank the individual in person, but the identity of the donor remains a mystery.